Amstramgram75/Amstramgram-Video-Player/README.md

 #### hideControls(`delayed` = `false`, `forced` = `false`)
 Do what you may expect...
 However...
 If `delayed` is set to `true`, the controls are hidden after a delay equal to the value given by the player option `hideControlsDelay`.
 By default, the function is without effect if the video is paused (controls remains visible).
-But if you absolutly need to hide them while the video is paused, you can pass the second argument to `true`.
+But if you absolutly need to hide them while the video is paused, pass the second argument to `true`.
 ___
 #### showControls()
 Do what you may expect...